-Note: Support Coordination may not duplicate payments made to public agencies or private entities under the Medicaid State plan or other program authorities.
-A participant's Supports Coordination Organization may not provide any other waiver services for that individual.
+Support Coordination may not duplicate payments made to public agencies or private entities under the Medicaid State plan or other program authorities.

+A Supports Coordination Organization may not provide any other direct waiver services for individuals under the AAW.

 A Supports Coordination Organization which meets the standards for an Organized Healthcare Delivery System (OHCDS) may furnish Community Transition Services, Assistive Technology, Home Modifications, Transportation and Vehicle Modifications.